Master Media Informatics

 Applicants need to check themselves whether they meet the special admission requirements.
-The academic advisory of SSE cannot check the admission requirements for applicants.
+The MI academic advisory team cannot check the admission requirements for applicants.

-If an applicant cannot provide matching qualifications for few of the required courses, there is a small margin for still being admitted.
-Each application is carefully examined regarding whether each of the required courses is matched by one ore more of the applicant’s provided qualifications.
-For this, not only the title and credit points of the courses are considered but especially the courses‘ contents.
-If the qualifications provided by the applicant deviate from the required courses only slightly, the requirements might still be recognized as met.
+If an applicant cannot provide matching qualifications for few of the required subjects, there is a small margin for still being admitted.
+Each application is carefully examined regarding whether each of the required subjects is matched by one ore more of the applicant’s provided qualifications.
+For this, not only title and credit points of the subjects are considered but also the subjects‘ contents.
+If the qualifications provided by the applicant deviate from the required subjects only slightly, the requirements might still be recognized as met.
 The decision of whether or not the provided qualifications meet the requirements is made by the exmination board.

 * Click on the „English“ button (near to the top of the page) to get to the English version of the module description.

 Get translations of documents

 The online application portal requires you to upload some documents for your application for admission.
 Note that the documents need to be translated if they are not in German or English language.
 For further information refer to the International Office’s master application for internationals website and in particular the „translation of your documents“ section on that page.

 Make sure to obtain a proof of English proficiency